-There are two kinds of promotion actions:
+There are two kinds of promotion action:

-- those run by European trade or inter-trade associations and co-financed by the EU
+- those run by European trade or inter-trade associations and co-financed by the EU;

 The Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) puts this strategic policy into practice on behalf of the Commission.